yajurvendrasinh/interview-tech-prep/README.md

 #### Arrays, Strings, and Lookup Tables

 Since they have fast lookup and overwrites, Arrays are the most widely used of all data structures.
 That makes them a very popular interview question.
-A lookup table is one of the more useful uses of an array and a popular player in Array based interview questions.
+A Lookup Table is a popular use of an array and a popular choice in Array based interview questions.

-Types of problems deal with numeric and character arrays (strings), 2D arrays.
+Types of problems cover numeric and character arrays (strings), 2D arrays.
 Some problems will use hashtables.
-Problems also will cover basic math (prime numbers, matrices, Fibonacci, etc).
+Problems will also cover basic math (prime numbers, matrices, Fibonacci, etc).

 Example problems

 - Can you efficiently find two elements of an array with a max difference between them?
 What is the inefficient way to do this?
 - Can you compress a string and run length encoding?
-- Can you mutate a string in many possible ways?
+- Mutate a string in all the possible ways.
 - Can you build a regex matcher?

 #### Linked Lists, Stacks, Queues

 Linked Lists usually aren't dealt with directly in application programming.
-However, you can find them in software the deals with voice processing/video data.
-They do make good interview questions.
-Having a knowledge of Linked Lists also shows that you are familiar with basic memory management, and that you can properly deal with an ordered list of values.
+However, you can find them in software that handles voice processing/video data.
+They can make good interview questions.
+Having a knowledge of Linked Lists also shows that you are familiar with basic memory management and that you can handle an ordered list of values.

 Stacks and Queues are a special case of Linked Lists.
 Go over the basic operation of these structures, and then delve into some frequent applications (for example, traversing trees).